2

 Salal sensed movement in the darkened room and tightened his grip on the AK-47 at his side.
 He strained to hear a whispered voice.

-“Osama,” the voice said.
+“Osama,” the voice said in the Urdu language of Pakistan.
 “Awaken at once.
 We must go from this place.
 The Americans are coming.”

 A rifle barrel scraped on the wall as the weapon clattered to the floor.